Puerto Cabezas Airport

 Puerto Cabezas Airport (IATA: PUZ, ICAO: MNPC) is an airport serving Puerto Cabezas, North Caribbean Coast Autonomous Region.
 It is located approximately one hour from Managua by aircraft.
 Operated by the state of Nicaragua, it mainly serves the city of Puerto Cabezas and Bluefields located close to the northeast corner of the country.

 Improvement plans

 There are plans to make the airport an international airport.
-The Airport Management Authority of Nicaragua has drawn up plans for improving the paved areas, taxiways, ramps and an air terminal.
+The Airport Management Authority of Nicaragua has drawn up plans for improving the paved areas, taxiways, ramps, and an air terminal.

 The new air terminal has a total area of 477 m2 and a 2400 m2 parking lot for 30 vehicles.
 The terminal facilities are modern and air-conditioned.
-Immigration and customs services are also provided, but must be coordinated by respective authorities.
+Immigration and customs services are also provided, but must be coordinated by the respective authorities.

 Transport links

 The airport is approximately one kilometre north of the city center, and there are taxis, buses, and other forms of transportation available.